Sqlldr Control File Defaultifempty

 If the control file definition explicitly states that a field's starting position is beyond the end of the logical record, then SQL*Loader always defines the field as null.
 If a field is defined with a relative position (such as

-in the following example), and the record ends before the field is found, then SQL*Loader could either treat the field as null or generate an error.
-SQL*Loader uses the presence or absence of theTRAILING NULLCOLS
+dnameandlocin the following example), and the record ends before the field is found, then SQL*Loader could either treat the field as null or generate an error.
+SQL*Loader uses the presence or absence of theTRAILING NULLCOLSclause (shown in the following syntax diagram) to determine the course of action.

 Description of the illustration into_table6.gif